TerraformLabs/agentq-react-native/README.md

 #### style (optional)

 Style the component.
-To display the chat full screen, it is recommended that you set this prop to `{ marginTop: 20 }` in order to leave space for the
+To display the chat full screen, it is recommended that you set this prop to `{ marginTop: 20 }` in order to leave space for the status bar.

 #### styleOverrides (optional)

-The styleOverrides prop alllows advanced customization of the Agent Q widget itself.
+The styleOverrides prop alllows advanced customization of the Agent Q widget itself (e.g., header style, chat bubble color).
+See the full list of keys in [the documentation](https://s3.amazonaws.com/aq-assets/docs/Agent+Q+Widget+Style+Override+DOM+API.pdf).

 #### handleOpenURL (optional)